-When it comes to designing a dream office, most companies can't seem to get more creative than bean bags, a pool table and a few leafy potted plants.
+When it comes to designing a dream office, most companies can't seem to get more creative than bean bags, a pool table, and a few potted plants.
 Things get more complicated when it comes to sex work.
 "We'd have a brothel cat," one sex worker told me.
 "Maybe a hot tub?" said Kate, who works in London.
 "That might be a little decadent but can you imagine how much more fun the sacred act of complaining about your last client would be if you were in a hot tub?"

 19 years old